telerik/kendo-react-kb/docs/treeview-search.md

 ## Description

-How to search in TreeView.
+How can I enable the search through the data of the KendoReact TreeView?

 ## Solution

-This can be achieved, by having an external input and based on that input value, to filter the data of the TreeView.
+You need to have an external input and based on that input value, you can then filter the data of the TreeView.

 {% meta id:index height:760 %}
 {% embed_file treeview/treeview-search/main.jsx preview %}